Black doctor who tried to help sick passenger claims flight attendants didn't trust her credentials

 "@delta I am very disappointed that your policies on #Diversity have not lead to any change.
 As a #blackwoman #doctor who showed my #medical license to help a passenger on DL5935 your #flightattendant still did not believe I was a #Physician," Stanford tweeted.

-In a second tweet Stanford said her her qualifications do "not shield her from racism."
+In a second tweet Stanford said her qualifications do "not shield her from racism."

 Hours later, Stanford said she spoke with Delta and was told the flight attendants thought she was a therapist.